Overhead photo capturing sharp contrast between modern housing blocks and irregular informal structures in Dar es Salaam.

 Revealing these juxtapositions is an important part of understanding the full story.
 Pictures on the Kunduchi Facebook page, for example, crop out the village entirely.

 Dar's city centre is a stunning mixture of the old and new, order and chaos.
-Above, the new Bus Rapid Transit line cuts through the colonial centre of town with a graceful arc.
+Above, the new Bus Rapid Transit line, similar to the one in Bogotá, cuts through the colonial centre of town with a graceful arc.
 The tall buildings, themselves a hodgepodge of styles and order, encircle one of the many dense slums in the Kariakoo neighborhood.

-The Jangwani river separates Masaki, Oyster Bay, and the city centre from the rest of the sprawling city.
-Inevitably perhaps, informal settlements have sprouted up within the flood plain of the river.
-This relentless encroachment into the polluted Jangwani occasionally has dire consequences.
-The river ecosystem is beginning to take back these structures from the owners who were forced out for reasons of safety.
+The Msimbazi river flows through the middle of Dar, and unsurprisingly informal settlements have sprouted up within the flood plain of the river.
+This relentless encroachment into the polluted river occasionally has dire consequences.
+The river ecosystem is beginning to take back these structures in the Jangwani floodplain from the owners who were forced out by flooding in 2017.

-Abandoned homes in the Jingwani River vallery, Dar es Salaam.
+Abandoned homes in the Jangwani floodplain, Dar es Salaam.

 Mikocheni, Dar es Salaam.